Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Mahogany is quite a broad term.

 There are actually a couple of different woods that are referred to as Mahogany, when talking about tonewoods for guitars.
-These include:

 - Honduran Mahogany (aka genuine mahogany, Tropical Mahogany, American mahogany, Big Leaf Mahogany, Brazilian Mahogany)